 When a sequence instance is specified in an event expression, the process executing the event control shall block until the given sequence reaches its end-point, that is, the sequence succeeds non-vacuously.
 A sequence reaches its end point whenever there is a match for the entire sequence expression.
-When the process unblocks it shall continue to execute in the Reactive region following the end point.
+A process resumes execution following the Observe region in which the end point is detected.
+If the event control appears in a program, it is scheduled in the Reactive region, otherwise it is scheduled in the Inactive region.